-- All Caretaking / Cleaning Employees have undertaken fire safety training.
-This includes use of bespoke 'Fire Safety in High / Low Rise Flatted Accommodation' Video. - 2) All employees are encouraged to complete 'In the line of fire' training on an annual basis. - 3) Caretaking Teams are not currently trained in the effective use of fire extinguishers. - 4) Fire safety has been provided as part of tenancy pack.
+- 1) All Caretaking / Cleaning Employees have undertaken fire safety training.
+This includes use of bespoke 'Fire Safety in High / Low Rise Flatted Accommodation' Video. - 2) All employees are encouraged to complete 'In the line of fire' training on an annual basis. - 3) Caretaking teams are not currently trained in the effective use of fire extinguishers. - 4) Fire safety has been provided as part of tenancy pack. - Staff undertaking fire risk assessments are qualified to or working towards Level 4 Diploma in Fire Risk Assessment. - Information regarding the use of fire doors is provided to residents.